 Provides funding to districts and ISDs to improve early literacy with the goal that Michigan will be in the top ten states in grade 4 reading proficiency by 2025.
-Also allocates funds to the Michigan Education Corps for the PreK Reading Corps and the K3 Reading Corps.
+Includes an allocation to Gogebic-Ontonagon ISD for literacy and math essentials professional learning.
+Also allocates funds to the Michigan Education Corps for the PreK Reading Corps, K3 Reading Corps, and Math Corps.